- What makes Threema secure?

 Threema can be used without providing any personal information whatsoever.
 Instead of a phone number, the Threema ID (a randomly generated eight-digit string) serves as unique identifier.
 Linking a phone number and/or email address to one’s Threema ID is optional.

 All data involved in communication other than the actual content is metadata.
 Serious privacy protection must include both protection of content and protection of metadata.
 The sole protection of content is insufficient because metadata allows to uniquely identify individuals, analyze their behavior, determine their circles of friends, detect their frequent locations, and monitor their communication behavior.
-Combined with data from other platforms, the picture that can be drawn of a person is much more detailed than one that could ever be drawn from message contents alone.
+Combined with data from other platforms, the picture that can be drawn of a person is much more detailed than one that could ever be drawn from message content alone.
 It’s likely that many messengers are used to systematically collect and analyze their users’ metadata.
 Threema, on the other hand, generates as little data as technically possible and only stores it as long as absolutely necessary.

 Optional contact synchronization